Designing with Floor Beam Span Tables

 This support could take the form of a structural wall.
 The wall could be either a properly sized structural concrete or concrete block wall or a wood framed wall.
 We'll discuss these possibilities later.
 For now, we'll look into supporting the floor joists with a floor joist beam.

-The widest span in the floor joist span table in Part 2 of this tutorial module showed that floor joists can span 17'2" if they are 2 X 12s spaced 12" o.c.
+The widest span in the floor joist span table in Part 2 of this tutorial module showed that floor joists can span 17'2" if they are 2 X 12s spaced 12" o.c. (on center).
 Let's expand our house beyond that 17'2" span capability to 24 feet wide.
 So the house dimensions will now be 24' X 13'.

 Floor Joist Framing